AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/understanding-cache.md

 [<- Previous: Explanation of Configuration Files](./explanation-config-files.md)

-This document will explain how dispatcher caching happens and how it can be configured
+This document will explain how Dispatcher caching happens and how it can be configured

 ## Caching Directories